nhab/Wpf-Mvvm-Sample/README.md

  </Button>
 ```
 #### Binding in code:

-in code behind of the window:
+In the "code behind" of the window:
 ```
 public List<Student> Students { get; set; }